JustinGOrefice/rcos-status-updates/spring_2019/week_03.md

 <h2>This Week's Plan</h2>

 <blockquote>
-  <p>This week I plan on finishing the tutorials and possibly getting assigned an issue to fix   </p>
+  <p>This week I plan on getting assinged an issue and working to fix it.  </p>
 </blockquote>

 <h2>Anything Blocking?</h2>